jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 ### Potential Challenges

-There are always challenges when collabrating with others, but some of these are particularly enhanced in multi-disciplinary teams.
+There are always challenges when collaborating with others, but some of these are particularly enhanced in multi-disciplinary teams.
 Here are some challenges that you may encounter when a collaboration involves informatics experts.

 1) **Communication Differences** - Extra care needs to be taken to ensure that communication across groups is effective.